Salemori/stutern_foundation_stage/README.md

-## This is a fountation project repo for stutern software engineering project.
+## This is a fountation project repo for stutern software engineering program.